calvinparks/birthdays/README.md

 # birthdays
- A web application to keep track of friends’ birthdays using using FLask, SQLite, Dajango, HTML, CSS and Javascript.
+ I wrote a web application to keep track of friends’ birthdays using using FLask, SQLite, Dajango, HTML, CSS and Javascript.